 Sludge emanating from the paper mill water treatment plants is used for farming purposes whether or not it is subject to composting or methanisation operations.
 When collected waste cannot be recycled, it is sent to an energy recovery facility.
 As a last resort, waste products that cannot be reused are sent to specialised treatment centres for disposal.
 Our staff are regularly made aware of the importance of sorting waste in order to optimise our performance.

-In 2019, a total of 33,337 tonnes of waste was generated by the Group's activities, compared to 31,104 tonnes in 2018, the majority of which was recovered.
+In 2020, a total of 38,322 tonnes of waste was generated by the Group's activities, the majority of which was recovered.

 Waste - Breakdown per category

 OIW: Ordinary Industrial Waste SIW: Special Industrial Waste

 COMBATING FOOD WASTE